 ♦ Hyozu Taisha Shrine Garden Autumn Foliage Light-up, Yasu, 5:00 pm – 8:30 pm (until 9 pm on weekends and holidays)

 Established in 717 (Nara Period), Hyozu Taisha Shrine has a noted Japanese garden with a pond ringed by small rolling hills and autumn leaves.
 The fall leaves certainly look colorful and impressive when illuminated in the evenings and reflected in the pond.
 Mini concerts will be held during the foliage illumination in the evenings.

 ♦ Genkyuen Garden Autumn Foliage Light-up, Hikone, 6:00 pm – 9:00 pm (enter by 8:30 pm)

 Adjacent to Hikone Castle, Genkyuen was built as a castle garden in 1677 by Ii Naooki, the fourth lord of Hikone Castle.
 I would call this Shiga’s best place to view autumn foliage illumination.
 The pond’s reflection of the colorful autumn leaves at night doubles the impact.
 Hikone Castle in the background is also lit up for a perfect night scene.
 Reminds me of a master painter using a black canvas.
 Admission ¥700 (¥350 for jr high and younger).
 Short walk from JR Hikone Station.
-Map
+Google Map